Skip to main content

 When representing a dating application victim who has never met her aggressor or who was subjected to an act of domestic violence on the first date, the domestic violence lawyer should highlight the meaningful digital interactions to overcome the first-date or no-date hurdle.
 This includes obtaining the parties’ digital footprint to demonstrate the parties, in fact, shared a special bond that was over and above mere casual fraternization.

 Despite the one-date insufficiency ruling set forth in S.K. and acknowledged in T.K., the lawyers of Velazquez Law are prepared to emphasize the remedial purpose of the Prevention of Domestic Violence Act.
-If you think you are the victim of dating application domestic violence, please call Velazquez Law, lawyers in Morristown and Short Hills, for your consultation.
+If you think you are the victim of dating application domestic violence, please call Velazquez Law, lawyers in Morristown for your consultation.

 Facebook Twitter LinkedIn